-- Support a camper with an ongoing mental health challenge. - If the camper has a therapist at home, we can facilitate a virtual or phone appointment in our Health Centre. - Allow a camper time to decompress by staying in one of our Wellness Rooms in the Health Centre for a short period of time. - Provide accommodations to some of our policies where reasonable/necessary. - Stay in contact with parents/guardians about how their child is coping at camp.
+- Support a camper with an ongoing mental health challenge. - If the camper has a therapist at home, we can facilitate a virtual or phone appointment in our Health Centre. - Allow a camper time to decompress in one of our Wellness Rooms in the Health Centre for a short period of time. - Stay in contact with parents/guardians about how their child is coping at camp.